arachnetech/homebridge-mqttthing/README.md

     "caption": "<label (optional)>",
     "topics":
     {
-        "getCurrentDoorState":      "<topic used to get current door state>", "setTargetDoorState":       "<topic used to set target door state>", "getObstructionDetected":   "<topic used to get obstruction detected state>", "getLockCurrentState":      "<topic used to get lock current state (optional)>", "setLockTargetState":       "<topic used to set lock current state (optional)>" },
-    "doorValues": "<array of 5 door values corresponding to open, closed, opening, closing and stopped respectively (optional)>", "lockValues": "<array of 4 lock values corresponding to unsecured, secured, jammed and unknown respectively (optional)>", "integerValue": "true to use 1|0 instead of true|false for obstruction detected value" }
+        "setTargetDoorState":       "test/garage/target",
+        "getTargetDoorState":       "test/garage/current",
+        "getCurrentDoorState":      "test/garage/current",
+        "setLockTargetState":       "test/garagelock/target",
+        "getLockTargetState":       "test/garagelock/current",
+        "getLockCurrentState":      "test/garagelock/current",
+        "getObstructionDetected":   "test/garage/obstruction"
+    },
+    "doorValues": [ "Open", "Closed", "Opening", "Closing", "Stopped" ], "lockValues": [ "Unsecured", "Secured", "Jammed",  "Unknown" ] }
 ```

+### Topics

+`setTargetDoorState` - Topic published when the target door state is changed in HomeKit.
+Values are _final_ `doorValues` (not opening/closing).

+`getTargetDoorState` - Topic that may be published to notify HomeKit that the target door state has been changed externally.
+Values are _final_ `doorValues` (not opening/closing).
+May use same topic as `getCurrentDoorState` as above.
+Omit if all control is through HomeKit.

+`getCurrentDoorState` - Topic published to notify HomeKit that a door state has been achieved.
+HomeKit will expect current door state to end up matching target door state.
+Values are `doorValues`.

+`setLockTargetState` - Topic published when the target lock state is changed in HomeKit.
+Values are `lockValues`.

+`getLockTargetState` - Topic that may be published to notify HomeKit that the target lock state has been changed externally.
+Values are `lockValues`.
+May use same topic as `getLockCurrentState` as above.
+Omit if all control is through HomeKit.

+`getLockCurrentState` - Topic published to notify HomeKit that a lock state has been achieved.
+Values are `lockValues`.

+`getObstructionDetected` - Topic published to notify HomeKit whether an obstruction has been detected (Boolean value).

+### Values

+`doorValues` - Array of 5 door values corresponding to open, closed, opening, closing and stopped respectively.
+If not specified, defaults to `[ 'O', 'C', 'o', 'c', 'S' ]`.

+`lockValues` - Array of 4 lock values corresponding to unsecured, secured, jammed and unknown respectively. if not specified, defaults to `[ 'U', 'S', 'J', '?' ]`.

+`integerValue` - Set to true to use values 1 and 0 instead of "true" and "false" respectively for obstruction detected value.

 ## Humidity Sensor